Skip to Main Content

 Accessing resources on a reading list

-reading an ebook outsideEven before you arrive in Cambridge, you may find that your Department or Faculty send you reading lists.
+reading an ebook outsideEven before you arrive in Cambridge, you may find that your Director of Studies, Department or Faculty send you reading lists.
 They may intend for you to read items on them before arriving or to simply give you an idea of the sorts of books you'll be reading when you start your course.

 For most courses you are not expected to buy these books.
 You may need a personal copy of one or two core texts that you will refer to again and again, but in general you will find the libraries in Cambridge will have copies of all the books that you need for your degree.
 Your department will let you know if there is anything you are expected to buy.